-Central U.S. braces for dangerous blast of winds amid record-warmth
+Central U.S. braces for dangerous blast of winds amid record warmth

 The Weather Service office in Amarillo, Tex., wrote that “wind gusts may approach historic levels for the month of December,” even calling for the possibility of 80 mph gusts.

-To the west, in the mountains of Colorado, wind gusts of 100 mph or higher are likely.
+To the west, in the mountains of Colorado, wind gusts of 100 mph or higher are possible.

 In addition to the fire and wind damage risk from high winds, areas of blowing dust may reduce visibilities to near zero, creating hazardous driving conditions.